HiltonRoscoe/CDFPrototype/schematron/README.md

 XSL message: PartyId (_PE2399537F-B641-E811-8104-0050568C2FC0) must point to an element of type Party
 ```

-Each error is prefixed with `XSL message` and contains the `ObjectId` context indicating where the error occurred.
+Each error is prefixed with `XSL message` and contains the `ObjectId` or other context indicating where the error occurred.

 #### SVRL Version